 A British study showed that high levels of Vitamin D reduce the risk of developing cardiovascular disease by 33 percent in middle-aged and elderly people.
 Utah scientists saw risk reduction of 33 percent for heart attack, 20 percent for heart failure, and 30 percent reduction in risk from dying of any cause with good blood levels of Vitamin D.

 New benefits of Vitamin D are related to childhood diabetes.
-Researchers at the Moores Cancer Center at University of California, San Diego found that rates of Type 1 diabetes in children are related to geographical locations, specifically the amount of sunshine found at those locations.
-Says Cedric F. Garland, Dr. P.H., professor of Family and Preventive Medicine in the UCSD School of Medicine: "This is the first study, to our knowledge, to show that higher serum levels of viatmin D are associated with reduced incidence rates of type 1 diabetes worldwide. "...childhood type 1 diabetes may be preventable with a modest intake of Vitamin D3 (1000 IU/day) for children, ideally with 5 to 10 minutes of sunlight around noontime..."
+Researchers at the Moores Cancer Center at the University of California, San Diego found that rates of type 1 diabetes in children are related to geographical locations, specifically the amount of sunshine found at those locations.
+Says Cedric F. Garland, Dr. P.H., professor of Family and Preventive Medicine in the UCSD School of Medicine: "This is the first study, to our knowledge, to show that higher serum levels of vitamin D are associated with reduced incidence rates of type 1 diabetes worldwide. "...childhood type 1 diabetes may be preventable with a modest intake of Vitamin D3 (1000 IU/day) for children, ideally with 5 to 10 minutes of sunlight around noontime..."

 The study found that those living near the equator, with lots of sunshine, had significantly lower rates of type 1 diabetes than those living at northern latitudes.
-See the study in the scientific journal Diabetologia, June 5.
-See more details in the entire article from newsmax.com by clicking the link in the footnote below.

 Dr. John Cannell, M.D., of the Vitamin D Council, reports that pelvic floor disorders in women are associated with low Vitamin D levels, according to researchers at SUNY Upstate Medical University in Syracuse New York, who studied 1,961 women.